 My ex-boyfriend never hit me.
 Even at times I almost hoped he would, so that I’d know that it’s him who’s doing wrong because I was so fucked up at that point.
 But all in good time.
 Let’s start from the beginning.

 Nobody declares that they are going to be abusive, when you first meet them.
-Neither did Lochan.
+Neither did Lewis.
 He was very popular and outgoing, he had a way of making people comfortable.
 That’s what he did to me at first.
 Now I realise that as we got to know each other, he would also learn my every little insecurity, so he could tap into them when required.